James Earl Ray: Activity in early 1968

-On March 5, 1968, Ray underwent a rhinoplasty, performed by physician Russell Hadley.
+On March 5, 1968, Ray had an operation on his nose, performed by physician Russell Hadley.
 On March 18, 1968, Ray left Los Angeles and began a cross-country drive to Atlanta, Georgia.

 Arriving in Atlanta on March 24, 1968, Ray checked into a rooming house.
 He bought a map of the city.
-FBI agents later found this map when they searched the room in which he was staying.
+FBI agents later found this map when they searched the room.
 On the map, the locations of the church and residence of Martin Luther King Jr. were circled.

 Ray was soon on the road again and drove his Mustang to Birmingham, Alabama.
 There, on March 30, 1968, he bought a Remington Model 760 Gamemaster .30-06-caliber rifle and a box of 20 cartridges from the Aeromarine Supply Company.
-He also bought a Redfield 2x-7x scope, which he had mounted to the rifle.
+He also bought a Redfield 2x–7x scope, which he had mounted to the rifle.
 He told the store owners that he was going on a hunting trip with his brother.
 Ray had continued using the Galt alias after his stint in Mexico, but when he made this purchase, he gave his name as Harvey Lowmeyer.

 After purchasing the rifle and accessories, Ray drove back to Atlanta.
 An avid newspaper reader, Ray passed his time reading The Atlanta Constitution.
-The paper reported King's planned return trip to Memphis, Tennessee, which was scheduled for 1st April, 1968.
-On 2nd April, 1968, Ray packed a bag and drove to Memphis.
+The paper reported King's planned return trip to Memphis, Tennessee, which was scheduled for April 1, 1968.
+On April 2, Ray packed a bag and drove to Memphis.

 Assassination of Martin Luther King Jr.

+On April 3, 1968, Ray rented a room for the night at the New Rebel Motel in Memphis.
+The following day he checked into a rooming house which was managed by Bessie Brewer across the street from the Lorraine Motel.
+He rented a room under the name John Willard and initially rented out room 8 but later changed to room 5B.
+Room 5B had a direct view of the Lorraine Motel.
+Also that day he bought a pair of binoculars.

-According to the FBI, on 4th April, 1968 Ray killed civil rights activist Martin Luther King Jr. with a single shot fired from his Remington rifle, while King was standing on the second-floor balcony of the Lorraine Motel in Memphis, Tennessee.
-Shortly after the shot was fired, witnesses saw Ray fleeing from a rooming house across the street from the motel where he had been renting a room.
-A package was abandoned close to the site that included a rifle and binoculars, both found with Ray's fingerprints.
+On April 4, 1968 he locked himself in the bathroom, stood in the bathtub, opened the window and fired a single shot at Martin Luther King Jr. from a Remington rifle while King was standing on the second-floor balcony of the Lorraine Motel in Memphis, Tennessee.
+Shortly after the shot was fired, Ray was seen fleeing from the rooming house.
+A package was abandoned close to the site that included a rifle and binoculars, both with Ray's fingerprints.